San Diego California Campground Sunset

 Recharge Rate

-I could probably fully recharge more than 400 amps of lithium discharge in a single day.
-This means that I could probably go multiple days without direct sun and only recharge twice a week instead of every other day.
-But wait there is more….
+I could probably fully recharge more than 300 amps of lithium in a single day.
+If I had batteries, I could probably go multiple days without direct sun and only recharge every third day instead of every day.
+But wait, there is more….
 (Just like info commercials.)
-Not only will lithium recharge faster but they don’t have to be fully recharged every day to avoid battery damage.
+Not only will lithium recharge faster, but it will also not have to be fully recharged every day to avoid battery damage.
 This is huge.
 I can’t express how wonderful this is.
 You do not need to top off lithium iron batteries to full.
-In fact, if you never achieved a full charge, this would lengthen the life span of the battery.
+This would lengthen the battery’s life span if you never achieved a full charge.

 Charger

-For me, since I had to recharge my battery every day to avoid battery damage, there was no reason to install more solar panels.
-If the sun didn’t come out, I still have to run the generator to get back up to full charge before I start a discharge cycle again.
+Since I had to recharge my battery every day to avoid battery damage, there was no reason to install more solar panels.
+If the sun doesn’t come out, I still have to run the generator to get back up to full charge before I start a discharge cycle again.
 Lithium Iron Phosphate batteries don’t care if they are recharged every day.
-Like the water in the reservoir, it does not hurt the battery to use the electricity (or hurt the reservoir to take out the water).
-Of course, you want to recharge them as often as possible so you can have more reserves in storage.
+Like the water in the reservoir, it does not hurt the battery when using the electricity (or hurt the reservoir when taking out the water).
+Of course, you want to recharge them as often as possible to have more reserves in storage.

 Cycle life

-Cycle life is also a huge benefit and where lithium really becomes a good decision.
-Here I have to introduce an apparent issue—lithium batteries are expensive.
-Installed in every battery (box) there is a small computer (called a battery management system) that regulates everything about the battery.
+Cycle life is also a considerable benefit, and lithium is a good decision.
+Here, I have to introduce an apparent issue—lithium batteries are more expensive.
+Installed in every battery (box) is a small computer (called a battery management system) that regulates everything about the battery.
 This battery management system computer will not allow you to abuse a lithium battery.

 Depth of discharge:

 Depth of discharge and recharge relates directly to battery life.
-My sealed AGM battery is expected to last 1000 cycles when discharged to 50%.
-This is which is way better than flooded-cell lead-acid batteries.
-Yet if my batteries were discharged to 18% remaining, the battery is only expected to last 500 cycles.
-Even if the battery was fully emptied it should last more than 300 cycles.
+My sealed AGM battery is expected to last 1000 cycles when discharged to 50%, which is way better than flooded-cell lead-acid batteries.
+Yet, if my batteries were discharged to 18% remaining, they are expected to last only 500 cycles.
+The battery should last more than 300 cycles even if fully emptied.
 Of course, all of this is misleading.
-Fully exhausted lead-acid batteries never fully recover even after the first ordeal.
+Fully exhausted lead-acid batteries never fully recover, even after the first ordeal.

-Lithium iron phosphate batteries, on the other hand, are designed to be fully discharged, before recharge.
-They do not suffer from full discharge.
-The little computer inside the battery will never let the battery be damaged by over-discharge.
-Thus, I can use all the water in the lake without ever worrying about being able to refill it.
-Even when fully using all the available electricity in a lithium iron phosphate battery, it is expected to last 3000, possibly even 5000 discharge/recharge cycles.
+On the other hand, lithium iron phosphate batteries are designed to be fully discharged before recharge.
+They do not suffer from complete discharge.
+The little computer inside the battery (BMS) will never allow the battery to be damaged by over-discharge.
+Thus, I can use all the electricity without ever worrying about being able to refill it.
+Even when entirely using all the available electricity in a lithium iron phosphate battery, it is expected to last 3000, possibly even 5000 discharge/recharge cycles.

-The cycle life of lithium can be improved by not discharging totally.
-The cycle life of lithium is also improved by not charging fully and not charging too fast.
+Lithium’s cycle life can be improved by not discharging or charging fully or charging too fast.
 RVs with solar are ideal for this life-extending treatment because full discharge is not anticipated.
 Solar is also a variable charge rate, given clouds and other shading issues.

 Cost:

-Lithium-iron batteries would cost about $1350. (be 1/3 the weight and less than half the size) would last 3000 cycles and would calculate at 45 cents per cycle.
+The same lithium-ion batteries would cost about $1350 (again, 2019 prices). (be 1/3 the weight and less than half the size) would last 3000 cycles and would calculate at 45 cents per cycle.
 A correctly treated lithium battery may last for 5000 or more cycles.

 What about flooded lead acid?
 They are way cheaper than AGM or Lithium.

-Flooded lead acid at 50% depth of discharge may deliver 300-500 cycles and cost around 80 cents per cycle at 500 cycles and assuming 300 cycles they would cost $1.33 per cycle.
+Flooded lead acid (usually called golf cart batteries) at 50% depth of discharge may deliver 300-500 cycles and cost around 80 cents per cycle at 500 cycles, and assuming 300 cycles, they would cost $1.33 per cycle.

 Lithium batteries are expensive until you realize how long they will last.